Sgw32/DigifizReplica/README.md

 Digifiz Replica project code

 Digifiz Replica is a Digifiz replacement for Golf/ Jetta/ Scirocco cars of mk2 generation.
+The project is not an official product(actually, it is a completely new product) and just resembles the look of the device.
 Currently Audi Digifiz with Red and Green version is also supported.